 On the other hand, criteria (I) and (II) in the previous paragraph will not be true for any point P of a given triangle.
 That is, given an arbitrary triangle, there is no point P_I belonging to it such that all straight lines passing through P_I will satisfy criterion (I).
-Moreover, there is no point P{II} belonging to it such that all straight lines passing through P_I will satisfy criterion (I).
-Moreover, there is a geometric center.
+Moreover, there is no point P{II} belonging to it such that all straight lines passing through P{II} will satisfy criterion (II).
+In this sense we can say that no triangle has a geometric center.
 On the other hand, every triangle has four special centers (circumcenter, barycenter, orthocenter, and incenter).

 In order to illustrate this fact we consider the isosceles triangle $V_1V_2V_3$ with base a and height b.
 The area of this triangle is ab/2.
 The median connecting the center of the base to the vertex V_2 is divided into two equal parts by a point P located at a distance b/2 from the base and from the vertex V_2 .
-A straight line parallel to the base and passing through P and limited by the sides of the triangle is also divided into two equal parts by P. On the other hand, the straight line V_1PQ (where the point Q is the intersection of the side V_2V_3 with the extended line V_1P) is not divided into two equal parts by P. The same is true for any other point on the triangle.
+A straight line parallel to the base and passing through P and limited by the sides of the triangle is also divided into two equal parts by P. On the other hand, the straight line V_1PQ (where the point Q is the intersection of the side V_2V_3 with the extended line V_1P) is not divided into two equal parts by P, as in Figure 4.6.
+That is, criterion (I) is not satisfied by P. The same is true for any other point on the triangle.